Las Navas: Language

 Generally, the people speak Waray-Waray language as a common dialect, while English and Pilipino is used only as medium of instructions in schools and other types of communications.

 Economy

 The municipality is basically an agricultural area with rice production as a major activity.
 However, of the total land area, only 47.33 km2 are planted with rice, while 32.75 km2 are devoted to coconuts.
 The remaining areas are planted with abaca with a total of 13.32 km2, and root crops with a total of 5.4 km2.
 Livestocks and poultry are considered a major source of livelihood for small farmers and their families.
 Other major resources include timber products, tikog and rattan are also abundant, offering such bright prospect for agricultural development and for subsequent industrialization through small and medium scale industries.

 Infrastructure

 Transportation

-The municipality is readily accessible through navigation along the Catubig river with the use of pump boats and bancas.
-The pump boats ply from Las Navas to Catubig daily at PhP 40.00 (US$0.80) per person.
-These small boats dock at small docking facilities called "Look" in both Catubig and Las Navas.
-It only takes 30 minutes to get to Las Navas from Catubig, and boats traverse the river daily, leaving Las Navas at 5:00 a.m. and arrives at around 5:30 a.m. in Catubig (and vice versa).

-Motorboats and bancas are used in going to the different barangays, although hiking is still practiced by many barangay folks in going to and from the Poblacion.

-Las Navas today is now connected to the national road system The road and Las Navas bridge was formally inaugurated by President Gloria Mcapagal Arrroyo last June 16, 2009.
+Las Navas today is now connected to the national road system.
+The road and Las Navas bridge were formally inaugurated by President Gloria Macapagal Arrroyo on June 16, 2009.